tomopy/tomolint/README.md

 ## Installation and Running

 The repository contains implementation of both CNN and ViT for classifying tomographic reconstructions.
-The aim is build a tool with the capacity to distinguish between what type of artifact is present in a reconstructed image.
+The aim is a model with the capacity to distinguish between what type of artifact is present in a reconstructed image.

 ### Install